 4. Get something that’s user-friendly.
 The last thing you want to do is troubleshoot your VPN service when you really need it to work flawlessly.

 5. Read reviews and tutorials before you leave if you need to.
-Test out the service and make sure it’s what you’re looking for.
+Test the service and ensure it’s what you’re looking for.

 With a little advance preparation and a bit of luck, you’ll be able to access anything you need even if you’re surrounded by an oppressive regime.
 Over time, it’s possible other countries will close down access to the outside Internet and more governments may become restrictive.
 Thankfully, the right VPN can work wonders and open (online) doors.